Ángel Pacheco (general): Civil War and the Indian border

 In 1828, Colonel Frederick Rauch was replaced as head of the northern border with the Indians, based in Salto, by order of Governor Dorrego, which earned the hatred of Prussia.
 Pacheco refused to endorse Juan Lavalle in the revolution of December 1828 and instead wanted to help Dorrego, who was defeated before Pacheco could join.
 His second in command, Mariano Acha, fell to the forces of the rebels and was arrested by Lavalle, who shot him.
 Pacheco took refuge in Santa Fe and returned with Juan Manuel de Rosas, who led the campaign that ended with the defeat of Lavalle after the Battle of Puente de Márquez.

 Pacheco later headed the campaign of 1831 against the League of Interior led by General Jose Maria Paz and Stephen Pederson.
 His victory was due to his good tactics, but more importantly to the defection of many enemy soldiers, many of which were former soldiers of Facundo Quiroga that had been forcibly incorporated into the League's army.
 With that victory began the fall of the League, which led Pacheco to occupy the city of Cordoba.
 Following his victory in Fraile Muerto he was promoted to Colonel.

-In 1833 he made the desert campaign as Chief of Staff to Rosas, and they reached what is now the city of Neuquén.
-On his return he was promoted to General.
-During the later years of crisis he was elected Governor, but denied the office.
+In 1833 he made the desert campaign as chief of staff to Rosas, and they reached what is now the city of Neuquén.
+On his return he was promoted to general.
+During the later years of crisis he was elected governor, but denied the office.

-In the following years he was made the Deputy Provincial Minister of War several times, and the Inspector of War.
+In the following years he was made the deputy provincial minister of war several times, and the inspector of war.
 Rosas was a personal friend, and Pacheco became a major landowner in large part due to awards from the Rosas government.

-The Campaign Within
+The campaign within

 In August 1840 General Lavalle invaded the province of Buenos Aires, landing in San Pedro.
 Pacheco did not have enough forces to face him, so they scattered their horses and surrounded them.
 Lavalle rode near Buenos Aires, but was trapped between the forces of Pacheco and Rosas, resulting in Lavalle's eventual defeat.
 Pacheco gave chase to Santa Fe under the command of General Manuel Oribe, former President of Uruguay, and the army fought at the Battle of Quebracho Herrado with Pacheco as head of the cavalry.
 Their federal action decided the victory.

 When Lavalle came back to La Rioja, Mendoza sent Colonel Vilela their best forces.
 Pacheco, with a smaller force, chased and defeated him during a surprise night attack in San Cala.

 Pacheco returned to Cordoba for a few months until he went to Cuyo, then to the army unit of Lamadrid.
 After taking San Juan, he retired to Mendoza.
 Pacheco took command of an army that included José Félix Mendoza Aldana and Nazario Benavides, with whom Lamadrid tore apart in the bloody Battle of Rodeo del Medio.
 There ended the civil war which had started more than two years earlier.